-If you’re hero is Leo DiCaprio’s character, Jordan Belfort from the wolf of wall street, then this tool is really going to appeal to you.
+If your hero is Leo DiCaprio’s character, Jordan Belfort from The Wolf Of Wall Street, then this tool is really going to appeal to you.

 Don’t be afraid to be a bit different.
 Tap into what your audience are stimulated by – in this case, money – and work from there.